bvoelker373/GEE_Timeseries_SAR_ChangeDetection/README.md

 Variables may be changed to suit desired area of interest.
 For example, input different Earth Engine geometry/asset to run over a different area.
 Or change the intitial time and step sizes to run the time series over different intervals.

 ***********
-ChangeDetect.py  contains a function which is adapted from Handweger et al. (2021):
+ChangeDetect.py  contains a SAR intensity ratio change detection function which is adapted from Handweger et al. (2021):

 Handwerger, A. L., Jones, S. Y., Amatya, P., Kerner, H. R., Kirschbaum, D. B., and Huang, M.-H.: Strategies for landslide detection using open-access synthetic aperture radar backscatter change in Google Earth Engine, Nat.
 Hazards Earth Syst.
 Sci.
 Discuss. [preprint], https://doi.org/10.5194/nhess-2021-283, in review, 2021.